 205.2 It is important to understand that there is a difference between the Bahá’í attitude towards, on the one hand, the condition of homosexuality and those who are affected by it and, on the other, the practice of homosexual relations by members of the Bahá’í community.

 205.3 As you know, the Bahá’í Faith strongly condemns all blatant acts of immorality, and it includes among them the expression of sexual love between individuals of the same sex.
-With regard to homosexual practices, Bahá’u’lláh, in the Kitáb-i-Aqdas, paragraph 107, and Questions and Answers, number 49, forbids pederasty and sodomy.
+With regard to homosexual practices, Bahá’u’lláh, in The Kitáb-i-Aqdas, paragraph 107, and Questions and Answers, number 49, forbids pederasty and sodomy.
 The following extract from one of His Tablets reveals the strength of His condemnation:

 205.3a Ye are forbidden to commit adultery, sodomy and lechery.
 Avoid them, O concourse of the faithful.
 By the righteousness of God!
 Ye have been called into being to purge the world from the defilement of evil passions.
 This is what the Lord of all mankind hath enjoined upon you, could ye but perceive it.
 He who relateth himself to the All-Merciful and committeth satanic deeds, verily he is not of Me.
 Unto this beareth witness every atom, pebble, tree and fruit, and beyond them this ever-proclaiming, truthful and trustworthy Tongue.205-1